- The suspect called police and then waited for them, authorities say

 Sgt.
-Robert Bracken with the police department in Clifton, which is about 15 miles northwest of New York, confirmed one of its officers is involved in the incident.
-But he did not identify the department member by name.
+Robert Bracken with police in Clifton, about 15 miles northwest of New York City, confirmed Sunday one of its officers was involved in the standoff.
+Clifton police were on the scene in Doylestown, about 75 miles away, and were working with authorities Sunday, he said.